s9w/Ginseng/README.md

 - Native Markdown formatting and LaTeX support for content and templates

 ## Introduction
 In Ginseng, the thing you want to learn/memorize is called an **info**.
 An info can contain two or more **entries** and any number of tags.
-If you learn Spanish, the entries would be the Spanish word and the english translation.
-Infos have a type which defines the number of entries as well as the **templates** which are used to display the info in the review mode.
+If you learn Spanish, the entries could be the Spanish and spanish expression.
+Infos have a **type** which defines the number of entries as well as the **templates** which are used to display the info in the review mode.

+### Templates
 A template maps an info to a front and back side of a virtual flashcard.
 In the example case, the front could show the english word and the back could show the spanish word.
 The templates (as well as the info entries) are written in [Markdown](http://en.wikipedia.org/wiki/Markdown).
 The info entries can be used with curly braces, like `{front}`.
 The templates as well as the entries can contain [LaTeX](http://en.wikipedia.org/wiki/LaTeX) code between single dollar signs.

 ![](https://github.com/s9w/Ginseng/raw/master/doc/pipeline1.png)